andrebask/thesis/10 - chapter5.md

     Expression continueValue = letDecl.getInitValue();
 ```

 After A-normalization the code is mainly made by nested `let` expression that bind to a variable every atomic computation. `visitLetExp` takes a `LetExp` and transforms it in two closures, applying the first to the second one.
 The former closure executes an atomic computation and calls the latter closure.
 The latter closure contains the original body of the `let` expression, which will be further fragmented.
-Using the example from chapter 3:
+Using the example from Chapter 3:

 ```scheme
     ((lambda (incr_an1)        ;   <--   closure #1